Tokens, the oft-overlooked appetizer: Large language models, the distributional hypothesis, and meaning

-Simultaneously, in refining what they want LLMs to do, computer scientists are often rediscovering principles from linguistic pragmatics.
+Supporting this interpretation, in refining what they want LLMs to do, computer scientists are rediscovering principles from linguistic pragmatics.
 For instance, the CoT principles of efficacy, efficiency, brevity, and sufficiency directly echo Grice’s maxims of quantity, quality, relation, and manner~\cite{cheng2025optimizinglengthcompressionlarge,g_wayofwords}.
 Similarly, a Gricean logic is evident in efforts to incentivize `truthfulness' by teaching a model to abstain when uncertain~\cite{wei2025truthrlincentivizingtruthfulllms},\footnote{`Truthfulness' is a loaded concept mostly out of scope for this discussion; we note `truth' is -- at the very least -- unlikely to be a property found within the four corners of the text, loosely paraphrasing Joseph Weizenbaum.} and in instruction tuning.
 These maxims emerge at the scale of conversation and multi-utterance discourse -- scales that `reasoning' models are increasingly forced to navigate.
 These resonances demonstrate that computer scientists could look to linguistics (and psychology and cognitive science) for inspiration, and in particular, for strategies which could enhance model performance -- and vice versa!\footnote{Regardless of their architectural suitability, tokens remain invaluable to linguists: they are configurable, language-related structures generated by the most performant computational models of language yet developed.
-We plan to explore their use in linguistics further in future work (and hope others will be doing the same)!}
+We plan to explore their use in linguistics further in future work (and look forward to seeing how others approach this goal)!}